montogeek/laravel-docs-es/eloquent.md

 	}

 <a name="one-to-many"></a>
-### Uno a muchos
+### One To Many

-Un ejemplo de una relación uno a muchos es un artículo en un blog "tiene muchos" comentarios.
-Podemos modelar esta relación así:
+An example of a one-to-many relation is a blog post that "has many" comments.
+We can model this relation like so:

 	class Post extends Eloquent {